near-ndc/widget-specs/specs/regional_communities.md

 ### Manage a Community
 Communities should be open and welcoming, not closed for elite members only.
 We should design them such that members have as much powers as possible, and that admins are given as few god-like options as possible.

+Some management functions include (non-exhaustive list):
+- Add / change / delete Constellation tags of the Community (note: having no Constellations is the same as having all Constellation tags)
+- Change the name of the Community
+- Changing the code of conduct
+- Changing the rules for gating and/or auto-approving membership
+- Changing the annual membership fee
+- Changing the Geographical parent

 One way to achieve decentralized leadership is to give admin powers to the community by majority vote, where any member can propose a vote and any member can vote on them, and where the proposal is automatically executed following a majority vote.
 - Consider making it a requirement that communities are owned and managed by an Astro-DAO with a minimum of 5 council members, rather than an individual owner.
 - Consider forking the relevant parts of the Sputnik DAO codebase into this widget, to manage the Community by vote.

+The question on who leads a community is often a contentious issue.
+Strong leaders can be super helpful but can also inhibit other aspiring leaders.
+Weak leaders can fail to get the community going.
+Corrupt leaders can squander away the money the community might have a stake in.
+It's not easy to design a generic tool that will allow the community to best choose their leader(s) across a variety of cultures and complex scenarios.

 ### Create a new Community
 The widget design should inherently discourage users from creating new communities.
 Instead, users should be encouraged to...